-What is cyber stalking?
+What is Cyber Stalking?

-Cyber stalking describes when a person is stalked or harassed by another person using a service of the internet such as email, instant messaging or via a posting in a discussion group.
-Stalking behaviours can include threats, cryptic messages and sexual innuendo that occur in a frequent and intrusive manner.
+Cyber Stalking describes when a person is stalked or harassed by another person using a service of the internet such as email, instant messages or via a posting in a discussion group.
+Stalking behaviours can include threats, cryptic messages, and sexual innuendo that occur in a frequent and intrusive manner.
 The usual goal for stalking is to create a sense of fear in the recipient and the motivation is based on control and intimidation.